On the Salient Limitations of the Methods of Assembly Theory and their Classification of Molecular Biosignatures: Mischaracterisations

 On the contrary, algorithmic randomness requires the sequence to be incompressible (and, as a consequence, uncomputable) across the board, or to pass \emph{any} feasible statistical test.
 More formally, any sufficiently long initial segment of an algorithmically random infinite sequence is incompressible (except by a fixed constant) or, equivalently, the sequence does not belong to the infinite intersection of any Martin-L\"of test~\cite{Calude2002main,Downey2019}.
 As a unidimensional example in the context of sequences, algorithmic complexity theorists very soon realised that an object such as $ 123456789101112 \dots $ could be very misleading in terms of complexity.
 Note that this sequence in fact defines the Champernowne constant $C_{ 10 } = 0.
 123456789101112$, a complexity-deceiving phenomenon from the Borel normal numbers~\cite{zenil_kiani_2017} that is generated by one of the most modular forms of a function type, recursion and iteration of a successor-type function $ f( x_0 , x_{ i } ) = x_i + x_0 = x_{ i + 1 } $ for $ x_0 = 1 $.
-The ZK graph\cite{zenil_kiani_2017} which is constructed using the Champernowne constant as the degree sequence, was shown to be a near-`maximal entropy graph with low algorithmic complexity~\cite{zenil_kiani_2017}.
-The reader is invited to note how such a mathematical concept motivated the construction of deceiving molecules in~\cite{SupplInfo}.
-Indeed, as we move beyond the realm of pure stochastic processes, complexity distortions become even more problematic.
-As demonstrated in \cite[Theorem~2.4 and Corollary~2.5]{SupplInfo}, there are (sufficiently large) deceiving molecules the complexities of whose respective generative processes arbitrarily diverge from the assembly index that the assembly pathway method assigns to them.
-By a generative model~\cite{Abrahao2021binpress} we mean here a model that can be implemented or emulated by the execution of a Turing machine (with one or multiple tapes or any other equivalent model) so that it generates the pathway assembly and its objects.
-Therefore, generally speaking, this proposed assembly index fails to capture the minimality that is necessary for a complexity measure that may be claimed to be unambiguous and observer-independent.
+The ZK graph\cite{zenil_kiani_2017} which is constructed using the Champernowne constant as the degree sequence, was shown to be a near-maximal entropy graph with low algorithmic complexity~\cite{zenil_kiani_2017}.
+The reader is invited to note how such a mathematical concept motivated the construction of deceiving molecules in Section~\ref{sectionSupInfDeceivingmolecules}.